 However, antivirus programs can not ultimately protect you from viruses, no more than you can protect your children from every risk they may encounter.
 However, just like a good baby-sitter, you can extend your protection by using an antivirus program.

-Even if you have [insert your favorite antivirus product here] installed and you update the virus definitions every ten seconds (or more often, for that matter) you may not be protected!
+Even if you have [insert your favorite antivirus product here] installed and you update the virus definitions every ten seconds (or more often, for that matter) you will not be completely protected!

 A Brief History Lesson

 In this case especially, history is an excellent teacher.
-In October of ’98 (IIRC) Norton AntiVirus distributed a live virus within their virus scanner definitions through “live-update”.
-The virus had some interesting affects – including semi-disabling floppy drives – any disks inserted were infected with the virus but the floppy could not be “read” by that computer.
-It was identified and corrected within a matter of hours, however – because my then-employer updated the systems automatically whenever a new update was available – we were unable to remove the virus from our systems without a direct internet connection. 🙁
+In October of 1998 (IIRC) Norton AntiVirus distributed a live virus within their virus scanner definitions through “live-update.”
+The virus had some interesting effects – including disabling floppy drives.
+Any disks inserted were infected with the virus but the floppy could not be “read” by that computer anymore.
+The issue was identified and corrected within a matter of hours, however – because the default configuration was to update the definitions every hour – most people were unable to remove the virus from their systems automatically. 🙁

 An antivirus program is great for what it is designed for: detecting specific strains of computer viruses that exist at some point in time as a file.
 They should not be relied on to completely remove malware nor trusted to do so completely.